-Switch action (Fig. M)
+Switch action (Fig. N)

 Caution!
-Before plugging in the tool, always check to see that the switch trigger (19) actuates properly and returns to the "OFF" position when released.
+Before plugging in the tool, always check to see that the trigger switch (19) actuates properly and returns to the "OFF" position when released.

-- To start the tool, move the safety release lever (20) to the right with your index finger. - Press the switch trigger (19). - To stop the tool, release the switch trigger (19).
+- To start the tool, move the safety release lever (20) to the right with your index finger. - Press the trigger switch (19). - To stop the tool, release the trigger switch (19).